Documentation Index

 Attachments: Email attachments are not currently included in the agent prompt.
 Only the subject and body are used.

-The agent’s result is sent back as an email reply:- From:
+The agent’s result is sent back as an email reply:

 - Subject: